esno/locky/README.md

-# rluksd
+# rLUKSd

-rluksd is a daemon written to control luks containers remotely.
+rLUKSd is written to control luks (linux unified key setup) containers remotely.
 It uses udp datagrams to make it harder for network scanners to detect an internet facing system.

-The daemon is completely in silent mode.
-That means it's waiting for authentication messages with a valid signature.
-After signature verification rluksd generates a random key for symmetric encryption/decryption and sends that secret to the client.
+It's running completely in silent mode.
+That means it's waiting for authentication messages containing a valid signature.
+After the message signature verification, a random key for symmetric encryption/decryption will be generated and send to the client.
 The shared secret will be encrypted by an asymmetric encryption using the same public key as for signature verification.